lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The flag byte is followed by the piv field, kid context field, and kid field in this order, and if present, the length of the kid context field is encoded in the first byte denoting by s the length of the kid context in bytes.

-This specification recommends identifying the OSCORE Option and the fields it contains Conceptually, it discerns up to 4 distinct pieces of information within the OSCORE option: the flag bits, the piv, the kid context, and the kid.
+This specification recommends identifying the OSCORE Option and the fields it contains.
+Conceptually, it discerns up to 4 distinct pieces of information within the OSCORE option: the flag bits, the piv, the kid context, and the kid.
 The SCHC Rule splits into four field descriptions the OSCORE option to compress them:

 *  CoAP OSCORE_flags,
 *  CoAP OSCORE_piv,
-*  CoAP OSCORE_kidctxt,
+*  CoAP OSCORE_kidctx,
 *  CoAP OSCORE_kid.

-The OSCORE Option shows superimposed these four fields using the format {{Fig-OSCORE-Option}}, the CoAP OSCORE_kidctxt field includes the size bits s.
+{{Fig-OSCORE-Option}} shows the OSCORE Option format with those four fields superimposed on it.
+Note that the CoAP OSCORE_kidctx field includes directly the size octet s.

 # Examples of CoAP header compression